oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

     installed and configured (CPUSET_TAKTUK_CMD_) then OAR uses an internal launching tool less optimized.

- 2. Afer each job, OAR deletes all processes stored in the associated CPUSET.
+ 2. After each job, OAR deletes all processes stored in the associated CPUSET.
     Thus all nodes are clean after a OAR job.

-If you don't want to use this feature, you can, but nothing will waranty that every user processes will be killed after the end of a job.
+If you don't want to use this feature, you can, but nothing will warranty that every user processes will be killed after the end of a job.

 If you want you can implement your own cpuset management.
 This is done by